jochu/swank-clojure/README.md

 * src/main/clojure, src/test/, target/classes,
   target/dependency - added if pom.xml exists (maven-style)

+Your project should include *all* its dependent jars (including Clojure and Swank-Clojure if desired) in either lib/ or target/dependency.
+If it depends on more than just Clojure, Contrib, and Swank, it's recommended that you use a dependency manager such as maven to place these.

 You can embed swank in your project and connect via Emacs to an already-running instance: